Rescuers ponder how to extract boys from flooded Thai cave as more rain due

 But others say the boys could be out in a matter of days if the weather is on their side and water can be pumped out of the cave complex, and if they can be taught to use scuba gear.

-For graphic on lost boys in Thailand cave click tmsnrt.rs/2MqrPOB
+(For graphic on lost boys in Thailand cave click tmsnrt.rs/2MqrPOB)

 Kobchai Boonarana, deputy director-general of the Disaster Prevention and Mitigation department, said it was up to the rescue team in the cave to decide whether and when the boys would be strong enough to tackle the journey out.